rabbitmq/ra/docs/internals/INTERNALS.md

 Ra does not support the Erlang hot code swapping mechanism.

 ## Cluster Setup

-Ra basically supports two approaches to setting up a cluster: Knowing about each member on startup and joining members dynamically.
+There are two approaches to forming a cluster:

+ * All cluster members can be known ahead of time
+ * All cluster members can be joining existing members dynamically (this implies that one "seed" member is chosen and started first)

-### Fixed members on startup
+### Fixed Set of Members Known on Startup

 Use `ra:start_or_restart_cluster/3` on one of the nodes to set up a cluster.
 This will either create a new cluster or restart an existing one.
 As cluster membership is persistet in Ra logs, newly added nodes will be discovered from the log.

-### Joining nodes later
+### Dynamically Joining Nodes

-**warning** Nodes joined later need to loose all their state before joining.
+With this appraoch there has to be a "preconfigired" or "seed" nodes that other nodes will join.
+Nodes that join the seed later **will discard all their state** before joining.

-In case you want to join a node you have two possibilities: The node can either have existing state (in which case you need to delete it with `ra:force_delete_server/1`) or be completely fresh.
+Ra API supports two options: the joining node can either have existing state (in which case it has to be discarded with `ra:force_delete_server/1`) or be completely fresh nodes.

 Start a local server with `ra:start_server/1`, then call `ra:add_member/2` on an existing cluster member.
-The newly started node joins the existing cluster as a follower and replicates the existing logs, after which it will be a normal member of the cluster.
+The newly started node joins the existing cluster as a follower and replicates the existing log, after which it will be a regular member of the cluster.

 ## Identity